Thanksgiving Leftovers: Turkey Gumbo

 Most people feel pretty passionately about their holiday food and these feelings are often extended—and even amplified—when it comes to the leftovers.
 Remember Ross Geller’s breakdown over his lost Thanksgiving sandwich in “Friends?”
 Or the father’s turkey obsession in “A Christmas Story” and the disappointment over all the lost meals when it was ruined by the neighbor’s dogs?

-Below is my husband’s approach to turning turkey-day leftovers into a variation of the official state meal.
-He’s the gumbo chef in our household, and turkey is one of his favorite proteins.
-He typically fries our Thanksgiving birds, but however you cook yours, its leftovers can join a dark roux, sausage and the holy trinity for a second meal sure to rival the original holiday feast.
+Below is our approach to turning turkey-day leftovers into a variation of the official state meal.
+No matter how you cook your Thanksgiving turkey, its leftovers can join a dark roux, sausage and the holy trinity for a second meal sure to rival the original holiday feast.

 Leftover Thanksgiving Turkey Stock

 - From your leftover Thanksgiving turkey, remove as much meat as possible and set aside for the gumbo.
 Place the bones on a baking sheet, drizzle with olive oil and roast for 20-25 minutes at 450 degrees.

 - After roasting, put the bones in a 5-quart or larger stock pot with a quartered onion, carrots and celery.
 Add two or three smashed garlic cloves, two bay leaves and some salt and pepper to season.
 Add 4 quarts of water.
 Bring to a boil over medium-high heat.

 - Bring to a simmer and maintain by turning to a lower heat.
 Skim the fat from surface.
 Let stock reduce for 2-3 hrs.